notvelleda/enderX/README.md

 ## Requirements
 Anything that can run Java is supported.

+## Download
+I'm not supplying downloads yet because this project is in the early stages of development.
+If you want to try it out for yourself, you gotta build it.
+It's not hard.

 ## Building
 You need Maven to build this project.
 That's it.